 Technology Requirements and Required Materials

-- Paper to take handwritten notes (blank and lined) in a spiral pad or 3 hole punched for a binder.
+• Lined and blank paper to take handwritten notes in a spiral pad or 3 hole punched for a binder.

 Evaluation and Feedback

 • I will provide individualized feedback and grading to each student via Canvas classroom

 • Rubrics are available for some aspects of the course work